redis-rs/redis-rs/README.md

 redis = { version = "1.0", features = ["smol-comp"] }
 ```

-You can then use either the `AsyncCommands` or `AsyncTypedCommands` trait.
+You can then use either the `AsyncTypedCommands` or `AsyncCommands` traits.
 All async connections are cheap to clone, and clones can be used concurrently from multiple threads.

 ## Connection Pooling